nastaa/nastaa.github.io/index.md

 ---
 layout: page
+published: true
 ---

-I am a keen student of natural language with an inclination for the genarative perspective.
-My work is in the philosophy of language on two broad topics, anaphora and modality.
-I have further interests in the general philosophy of science (concerning explanation), and in epistemology/philosophical logic (concerning probabilistic and decision-theoretic reasoning).
+I am a keen student of language with an inclination for the generative perspective, broadly conceived to include areas at the confluence between philosophy of language and linguistics.
+So far I have written about pronouns and other anaphoric noun phrases, and about modality.
+I have further interests in the general philosophy of science (concerning explanation) as well as in epistemology and philosophical logic (concerning probabilistic and decision-theoretic reasoning).

 AOS: philosophy of language and linguistics
 AOC: philosophical logic, philosophy of science